 - We have a growing population that is becoming more diverse.

 - Social deprivation and child poverty still persist in places, but we are all working together to tackle this.

-- There has been a significant increase in demand for services, including more people in care than would expected and more young people referred to mental health services.
+- Demand for service has increased: we have more children in care than would expected, and more young people referred to mental health services.

 - Children and young people are generally healthier than elsewhere.